Fuzzy Labeling Semantics for Quantitative Argumentation: Introduction

+This instance is represented as a QuAS in Figure \ref{figure 1}, in which $A$ attacks $B$, $A$ and $B$ are assigned initial degrees $0.3$ and $1$ respectively.

+We analyze the strength of $A$ and $B$ as follows (shown in Figure \ref{figure 2.1}). \begin{enumerate} \item The acceptability degree of $A$ remains its initial degree $0.3$ since $A$ has no attackers, while the acceptability degree of $B$ is $1-0.3=0.7$, i.e., obtained from weakening its initial degree through attacker $A$. \item The rejectability degree of $A$ is $0$ since it has no attackers.
+The rejectability degree of $B$ is $0.3$ since its attacker $A$ has acceptability degree $0.3$, and it is reasonable to reject $B$ to the same extent. \item The undecidability degree of $A$ is $1-0.3=0.7$ and $B$ is $1-(0.7+0.3)=0$. \end{enumerate}

+Existing evaluation methods suggest that argument $B$ is preferable to $A$ due to its higher acceptability degree $(0.7>0.3)$.
+However, in the real world, many people choose not to get vaccinated due to potential side effects, i.e., prefer $A$ to $B$.
+Our approach suggests that argument $A$ is preferable to $B$ due to its lower rejectability degree $(0<0.3)$.
+So for these people with safety concerns, the rejectability degree appears more critical to avoid risks. \end{exmp}

+In the paper, we propose a more comprehensive evaluation method called \emph{fuzzy labeling} which describes argument strength as a triple consisting of acceptability, rejectability and undecidability degrees.
+In essence, fuzzy labeling is a combination of the gradual semantics and labeling semantics, by assigning a numerical value to each label \{accepted, rejected, undecided\}.
+Such a setting provides new insights into argument strength and a deeper understanding of the status of arguments.
+Due to its expressiveness and flexibility, fuzzy labeling is suitable for many potential applications, e.g. in engineering control where reliability is a major concern and thus minimizing attacks is necessary to avoid risks or costs.
+Furthermore, it is beneficial to identify the status of rejected and undecided in judgment aggregation \cite{caminada2011judgment,caminada2011manipulation}, designing algorithms \cite{caminada2007algorithm,cerutti2014scc}, explaining semantics \cite{schulz2018responsibility}, etc.

+After introducing the framework, we propose a class of \emph{fuzzy labeling semantics} by using the well-known \emph{postulate-based approach} \cite{van2017principle} in two steps: (i) Investigate the \emph{postulates} for fuzzy labeling, which adapt the criteria for classical labeling semantics \cite{caminada2009logical} and incorporate the concept of \emph{tolerable attack} \cite{wu2016godel}; (ii) Formalize fuzzy labeling semantics that conform to the above postulates.
+Finally, we discuss the relationships between fuzzy labeling semantics and existing work, including classical labeling semantics \cite{caminada2009logical}, fuzzy extension semantics \cite{wu2016godel}, etc.

 The remaining part of this paper is structured as follows.
-Section \ref{preliminaries} recalls some basic concepts.
-Section \ref{section fuzzy labeling} proposes fuzzy labeling theory.
-Section \ref{section postulates} provides postulates for fuzzy labeling.
-Section \ref{section Fuzzy Labeling Semantics} presents fuzzy labeling semantics.
-Section \ref{section relationship} examines the relationships between fuzzy labeling semantics and existing semantics.
-Section \ref{Discussion} discusses some related work.
+We recall basic concepts in Section \ref{preliminaries} and define fuzzy labeling semantics in Section \ref{section fuzzy labeling Semantics}.
+In Section \ref{section relationship} we discuss the relations between fuzzy labeling semantics and related work.
 The paper ends with conclusions and remarks about future work.